 Select Network & Internet

-Check and make sure that Mobile data is turned on.
-Sometimes, you may have accidentally turned it off when editing settings or when your device unexpectedly crashes.
+Check and make sure that the Mobile data option is enabled.
+Sometimes, you may have accidentally turned it off while adjusting settings or when the device encountered an unexpected problem.

-What to do when mobile data is not working on Android device.
+What to do when mobile data isn't working on your Android device.

-Many Android devices have data limit settings to help users better manage their data consumption.
-However, if mobile data isn't working, you may have accidentally set this limit too low.
+Many Android devices have data limit settings to help users better manage data consumption.
+However, if your mobile data isn't working, you may have accidentally set this limit too low.
 To check:

 Go to Settings